dudushy/SideMenu.ionic/README.md

 # SideMenu.ionic
-Learning how to use side menu in Ionic Framework
+Learning how to use side menu in Ionic Framework.